benjaminoakes/www.benjaminoakes.com/_posts/2013-03-08-all-about-to_h-in-ruby-2.md

 <pre><code class="language-ruby">{ panda: 'bamboo' }.to_a.to_h # =&gt; NoMethodError: undefined method `to_h'
 </code></pre>

-&#8230;but alas, that&#8217;s just not how it works.
+...but alas, that&#8217;s just not how it works.
 However, we can [try to convince matz otherwise](http://bugs.ruby-lang.org/issues/7292).

 Something I found by accident: I screwed up `Hash[]` the first time and got a bunch of new warnings on STDERR.